steadybit/docs-public/install-and-configure/install-on-prem-platform/maintenance-and-incident-support.md

 - show banners in the user interface indicating the specific situation,
 - require explicit confirmation when executing experiments via the user interface and
-- optionally disable experiment execution entirely during an ongoing incident.
+- optionally disable experiment runs entirely during an ongoing incident.

 This feature is available in versions > 1.0.2 of the Steadybit platform.